backstage/backstage/docs/plugins/composability.md

 };
 ```

 Now let's assume that we want to link from the `BarPage` to the `FooPage`.
-Before the introduction of the new composability system, we would do this by
-importing the `fooPageRouteRef` exported by the `fooPlugin`.
-This created an
+We
+don't want to reference the `fooPageRouteRef` directly from our `barPlugin`,
-unnecessary dependency on the plugin, and also provided little flexibility in
+since that would create an unnecessary dependency on the `fooPlugin`.
+It would
-allowing the app to tie plugins together, with the links instead being dictated
+also provided little flexibility in allowing the app to tie plugins together,
-by the plugins themselves.
-To solve this, we introduce `ExternalRouteRef`s.
-Much
+with the links instead being dictated by the plugins themselves.
+To solve this,
-like regular route references, they can be passed to `useRouteRef` to create
+we use `ExternalRouteRef`s.
+Much like regular route references, they can be
-concrete URLs, but they can not be used as mount points in routable component
+passed to `useRouteRef` to create concrete URLs, but they can not be used as
-and instead have to be associated with a target route using route bindings in
+mount points in routable component and instead have to be associated with a
-the app.
+target route using route bindings in the app.

 We create a new `ExternalRouteRef` inside the `barPlugin`, using a neutral name
 that describes its role in the plugin rather than a specific plugin page that it